 Departmental Risk Registers.
 Each Directorate maintains its own risk register.
-These are reviewed on a quarterly basis by the Performance Monitoring Board which considers whether there are any risks which require escalation to the Strategic Management

-Board for potential inclusion in the Corporate Risk Register.
+These are reviewed on a quarterly basis by the Performance Monitoring Board which considers whether there are any risks which require escalation to the Strategic Management Board for potential inclusion in the Corporate Risk Register.
 Corporate risks are also scrutinised by the Authority's Overview and Audit Committee at each of its meetings.

 Safeguarding.
 The Service works in partnership with local safeguarding, anti-slavery and exploitation, and domestic violence networks to support and improve the lives of the most vulnerable people in its community.
+Assurance of safeguarding processes is provided through participation in the annual Section 11 audits conducted under Section 11 of the Children Act 2004 and contributing to the formation of the safeguarding board Annual Report required under the Care Act 2014.

-In line with the Prevent Duty introduced under the Counter-Terrorism and Security Act 2015, the Service also has representation on the Prevent Boards working in partnership to safeguard people and the community from the threat of terrorism and radicalisation.
+In line with the Prevent Duty introduced under the Counter-Terrorism and Security Act 2015, the Service also has representation on the Prevent Boards working in partnership to safeguard people and the community from the threat of terrorism and radicalisation, disseminating the information shared in the annual Counter Terrorism Local Profile to appropriate staff groups.
 Where safeguarding needs are identified, referrals are made in line with the safeguarding procedure, and escalation is used where an agency response is not in line with service expectations.
 Complex cases and those at heightened risk of fire though self-neglect or arson are supported through interaction between relevant agencies and the provision of an enhanced level of safety equipment.
 The Service participates in Safeguarding Adult Reviews and Domestic Homicide Reviews as required by the Care Act 2014 and the Domestic Violence, Crime and Victims Act 2004, ensuring multi-agency learning is acted upon.